Rescue of Bat 21 Bravo: SAR priority

-The Air Force remained fully committed to finding and bringing back every downed air man, regardless of the cost.
+The Air Force remained fully committed to finding and bringing back every downed airman, regardless of the cost.
 Air crew's morale depended on it.
 Search and rescue was based on the premise that it was necessary "to secure the safety of pilots as valuable military assets and to enhance their effectiveness by boosting morale."
 On 2 June 1972, General John Vogt, commander of the 7th Air Force, sent a huge task force of 119 aircraft to rescue Capt.
 Roger Locher, an F-4 weapons officer who during Operation Linebacker had been shot down only 64 km from Hanoi.
 When he was picked up by a HH-53 from the 40th Aerospace Rescue and Recovery Squadron, he was within 5 mi of the heavily defended Yên Bái Air Base and had eluded capture while covering 19 km in North Vietnamese territory for 23 days.

 There were also political overtones to Hambleton's rescue.
 "U.S. personnel held as prisoners of war constituted a serious political liability to the U.S. government."

 As many as 90 sorties a day were called in to suppress North Vietnamese forces around Hambleton.
 In contrast, prior to the Easter Offensive, the number of daily sorties was about 10, and during the action, peaked at about 300.
 During the multi-day effort to rescue the men, the Americans hit the North Vietnamese with over 800 air strikes in direct support of the rescue.
 Search and rescue took priority over almost all strike targets.